 Not only does the Labor Day weekend signal a little time off work, but it also indicates a close to the summer season, which means it’s time to get ready for colder weather.

-So get in the spirit of the long weekend and put the labor of love into your home by creating a cozy hideaway that your family can retreat to once the outdoors become too chilly.
+So get in the spirit of the cooler temperatures and put the labor of love into your home by creating a cozy hideaway that your family can retreat to once the outdoors become too chilly.

 One of the best places to create this snug space is to mimic hibernating animals and go underground — to the basement.